Nezha: Media

 Nezha has been the central character in over 20 different films and television programs, both live-action and animated, dating back at least as early as a pre-communist Chinese live-action feature film, Nézhā Chūshì (哪吒出世 (Birth of Nezha)), produced by the Great Wall Film Company and premiered, according to differing accounts, in either 1927 or 1928.
 In addition, he has appeared as a supporting character in numerous others, chiefly among the many adaptations of Investiture of the Gods and Journey to the West.

 The character increased in popularity in 1979 with the animated feature film Nezha Conquers the Dragon King, which was screened at the 1980 Cannes Film Festival and is considered one of the great classic works of Chinese animation.
 On 30 May 2014, Google paid homage to this film with an animated doodle on their Hong Kong search engine's homepage.

 Nezha appears in Ryo Fujisaki's manga Houshin Engi.
 The romaji for his name is "Nataku".
 He's aloof and very blunt.

 In 2003, China Central Television began the broadcast of a new children's traditionally-animated series The Legend of Nezha, which originally ran from 2003 to 2004, for a total of 52 episodes.

 In 2016, an animated feature film, I Am Nezha, was released in China.

 Figurines of Nezha (and Ao Bing) as they appear in the film Ne Zha and its sequel.

-On 26 July 2019, another animated feature film, Ne Zha (哪吒之魔童降世 (Nézhā zhī mó tóng jiàng shì, The devil child Nezha came into the world)), was more successful, setting numerous all-time records for box-office grosses, including third-highest-grossing of all films in China and highest-grossing animated film from outside the United States.
+On 26 July 2019, another animated feature film, Ne Zha, was more successful, setting numerous all-time records for box-office grosses, including third-highest-grossing of all films in China and highest-grossing animated film from outside the United States.
 A sequel, Ne Zha 2 (2025), set further box office records, becoming the highest-grossing film in China, and the highest grossing non-English language film of all time, and the highest grossing animated movie of all time.

+Still in 2019, he appeared as a secondary character in the animated movie The Legend of Hei, as a prominent figure of the guild of spirits.
+He made another similar apparition in the sequel of this movie, released in 2025.

 The 2021 animated film New Gods: Nezha Reborn depicts Nezha reincarnated in a cyberpunk setting 3,000 years after the original story.

-A 2017 announcement from the leadership of Hasbro confirmed that Nezha will appear in a crossover with the Transformers franchise.
+In 2017, Hasbro announced that Nezha would appear in a crossover with the Transformers franchise.
 The series, titled My Nezha and Transformers, consists of 52 11-minute episodes and is produced by Allspark Animation and China Central Television.
-The series was set for release in 2024.
+The series premiered in 2025.

 The character has also been evoked outside of the fantasy genre, in realistic contemporary and period drama films as a byword for a rebellious, nonconformist young person, such as in Rebels of the Neon God (青少年哪吒 (Qīngshàonián Nézhā, Adolescent Nezha), 1992), Spin Kid (電哪吒 (Diàn Nézhā, Electric Nezha), 2011), Nezha (少女哪吒 (Shàonǚ Nézhā, Girl Nezha), 2014) and Operation Mekong (2016, in which a character is codenamed Nezha).

 Nezha is featured as a character in the 2020 TV series Lego Monkie Kid.